tianheg/til/index.md

 # Hi, I'm tianheg

+## Ask myself Some Questions

+1. If you didn't think about what you write, why you wrote it?
+2. Thinking about what you write, is it really hard?

+## Introduction

-I'm a software developer from Chian with goals around building knowledge management for the web.
+I'm a software developer from China with goals around building knowledge management for the web.
 You can view my portfolio at [yidajiabei.xyz](https://www.yidajiabei.xyz)

 I built this site as a vault for my ongoing PKM.
 The topics are broad and cover things like self-education, [Computer Science & Web Concepts](toc/computer-science) personal knowledge management (PKM), [Productivity](toc/productivity), entrepreneurship, strategy, marketing, [Wealth Creation](toc/wealth-creation), and whatever other rabbit holes I find myself in.
 I’ve committed to sharing my findings with the world. _If you’re willing to let people access your life, they’ll find what they need to help you succeed._